SeatPlan Logo

 What’s On at Opera House Manchester

-A packed events schedule is waiting for theatregoers at Opera House Manchester, when a variety of big musicals and touring shows hit the city.
-Most exciting amongst these is classic Broadway musical 42nd Street, playing in the autumn; and in October, jukebox musical The Drifters Girl, which recently closed in the West End.
+A packed events schedule is waiting for theatregoers at Opera House Manchester in 2025-2026 as a variety of big musicals and touring shows hit the city.
+Most exciting amongst these is the totally fetch Mean Girls direct from the West End, and a new tour of Irving Berlin’s Top Hat in November - get your tap shoes ready for some Old Hollywood fun!

 About the Opera House Manchester